 –Here are the Design Space files:

-If you want to make all of these, here is a file with all of these designs.
 There is one paid element that is 99 cents – and if you don’t have Cricut Access, you may have to pay for some of the other designs.

 These have all been sized specifically for the t-shirt sizes I was using: